Jeko-Mus/Deep-Learning-project/README.md

 # Deep Learning project
-### This project aims to build a chatbot to help with finding familiar favourites / countrymen, be it food, hair and beauty products or social activities when travelling or moving to a new city
+### This project aims to build a chatbot to help with finding familiar back home favourites / countrymen, be it food, hair and beauty products or social activities when travelling or moving to a new city